Python Turtle - Lesson 5¶

 10######################################################

-Download lesson_5_ex_3.py file and save it to your lesson folder.
-Below is its code.
+Download lesson_5_ex_3.py file and save it in your lesson folder.

 1import turtle